Here’s how to troubleshoot problems you might encounter when running a Microsoft Exchange connection.

 If you use email forwarding and the Accelerate Old Messages setting is turned on, set the Insert Before Date field to one day before email forwarding was turned on.
 Google Workspace Migrate uses this date to check that incoming email messages don’t already exist in the target mailbox.

-For details on how to copy Exchange content using the Accelerate Old Messages setting, see Understand Exchange settings templates.
+For details on how to copy Exchange content using the Accelerate Old Messages setting, see About Exchange settings template options.

 If your Exchange server uses complex filters, you might not see certain filters and actions migrated into Google Workspace.
 Not all Exchange actions and conditions map to a Gmail equivalent.

-For a list of the Exchange filters that are not migrated, see Watchpoints and best practices for Exchange.
+For a list of the Exchange filters that are not migrated, see Watchpoints for Exchange.

 Following a migration, you might notice that the number of email messages in the source environment exceeds the number of messages migrated to Gmail.